Kinetic Initial Conditions for Inflation: Consequences of kinetic dominance

 the solutions are:

-\subsubsection{Spatial curvature, $w=-1/3$}
+\subsubsection{Spatial curvature, \(w=-1/3\)}

-Spatial curvature is equivalent to a fluid with equation of state parameter $w=-1/3$ and density:
+Spatial curvature is equivalent to a fluid with equation-of-state parameter \(w=-1/3\) and density:

-For $w=-1/3$, equation \eref{eqn:eta_of_a} is expressible in terms of trigonometric functions, and may be rearranged to express the scale factor $a$ in terms of conformal time.
-Once $a(\eta)$ is obtained, the remaining equations \eref{eqn:H_of_a}, \eref{eqn:dotphi_of_a} \& \eref{eqn:phi_of_a} can be used to express the rest of the variables in terms of $\eta$.
-Using our definitions of $\beta$ (equation~\ref{eqn:beta_def}) and $\etap$ (equation~\ref{eqn:etap_eq}), and defining the new timescale:
+For \(w=-1/3\), equation~\eqref{eqn:eta_of_a} is expressible in terms of trigonometric functions, and may be rearranged to express the scale factor \(a\) in terms of conformal time.
+Once \(a(\eta)\) is obtained, the remaining equations~\eqref{eqn:H_of_a},~\eqref{eqn:dotphi_of_a} and~\eqref{eqn:phi_of_a} can be used to express the rest of the variables in terms of \(\eta\).
+Using our definitions of \(\beta\) (equation~\ref{eqn:beta_def}) and \(\etap\) (equation~\ref{eqn:etap_eq}), and defining the new timescale,

 the solutions are: